jacnik/web_hooks/README.md

     - Looks like all the nugets for webhooks are at least 2 years old and tareting net45.
 - Try only adding events to db, no updates and deletes.
 At least add soft-delete.
 - Separate the process of calling all webhook endpoint from event triggerging this process, so it returns immediatly after trigger.
+    - When using bakground task for calling webhook urls with in memory queue not all webhooks will be called when service will be redeployed during this process.
+    - Pass cancellation token to this process on shutdown to handle it gracefully.
 - Url + trigger might be the id for each webhook, but how to handle permission to delete a webhook?
     - add a owner property?
     - have a separate subscribers collection?